dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 }
 ```

 The actual naming conventions for the type and its members are TBD.
-Framework will likely to include a set of predefined "buffer" types that cover
+The framework will likely include a set of predefined "buffer" types that cover
-limited set of buffer sizes.
-When predefined type doesn't exist, compiler will synthesize it in the module being built.
+a limited set of buffer sizes.
+When a predefined type doesn't exist, compiler will synthesize it in the module being built.
 Names of the generated types
 will be "speakable" in order to support consumption from other languages.

 A code generated for an access like: